tiloc/faiadashu/doc/sdc-capabilities.md

 have a total score calculcated, regardless of content of the expression!

 ### Response creation

+#### Reference to Questionnaire
+A canonical reference to the questionnaire will be generated, including a version number.

+The `http://hl7.org/fhir/StructureDefinition/display` extension will not be set.

+#### Status
+Status can be set to any of the supported values.
+Setting the status to complete does currently not have impact on items affected by enableWhen (they should be discarded).

+#### Authored
+Will be set to the current time.

+#### Narrative
+A narrative will be auto-generated.
+Its status will be `generated`, unless it is `empty`.

+#### Answers
 All detail from the questions in the questionnaire carries over into the Response.

-A narrative will be auto-generated.

 Choice answers will be marked as "user selected".

+#### Example QuestionnaireResponse
 ```json
 {
   "resourceType": "QuestionnaireResponse",